This BLOG On Sellers Concession Used To Cover Buyers Closing Costs Was UPDATED And PUBLISHED On August 11th, 2020

 - Both a buyer and a seller have closing costs

-- A buyer’s closing costs includes the following:
+A buyer’s closing costs include the following:

 - appraisal fees